Updated June 2026

 Are expensive running belts worth it?

-The improvement from a check current price belt to a check current price belt is massive (bounce, comfort, durability).
-The improvement from check current price to check current price is incremental but noticeable (lighter weight, better materials, more features).
-If you run regularly (3+ times/week), a check current price-45 belt is worth the investment — it’ll last 2-3 years.
+The improvement from a affordable price belt to a affordable price belt is massive (bounce, comfort, durability).
+The improvement from affordable price to affordable price is incremental but noticeable (lighter weight, better materials, more features).
+If you run regularly (3+ times/week), a affordable price-45 belt is worth the investment — it’ll last 2-3 years.

 Disclosure: NextGait is reader-supported.
 When you buy through links on this page, we may earn a small affiliate commission at no extra cost to you.
 See our full disclaimer.